NextGenRF-Design-Inc/bytepipe_sdk/docs/build_environment/BuildEnv.md

 # Vivado Design Suite

 The Vivado Design Suite from Xilinx must be installed on both the Windows PC and Linux PC.
-The Vivado Design Suite includes the Xilinx Eclipse SDK which must be selected during installation.
 This repository uses Vivado Design Suite 2021.1.
 This can be downloaded and installed from [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).

 If installing vivado on your Linux host machine update the downloaded file to be executable and run.